 AH: The one that I talk about all the time is the Fogo Island restaurant, Kwang Tung Restaurant, not necessarily because the food is any different or any more special, I just think Feng Zhu Huang’s story is so extraordinary.
 I thought, and still think, that her resilience and strength of spirit is so inspiring.
 I think that if anybody has the opportunity to go out there and meet her and experience that first-hand, I would recommend it.
 The last I heard (a few months ago), she was still there, though I think there’s still a plan in the place to wind things down.

-Lauren R. Korn is a poet and graphic designer currently living on the traditional and unceded territory of the Wolastoqiyik (Maliseet) and Mi’kmaq Peoples.
-She is an M.A. student of Creative Writing at the University of New Brunswick and the Director of Content for The Adroit Journal.
-Her work has appeared and is forthcoming.
+Lauren R. Korn is a poet and graphic designer currently living on the traditional and unceded territory of the Wolastoqiyik and Mi’kmaq.
+She is the 2020 Director of the Montana Book Festival; the Director of Content for The Adroit Journal; and a poetry reader for icehouse poetry.
+She recently received her M.A. in English from the University of New Brunswick.